Yet another photograph in what is a series pushes the story along

 It’s a reminder of a past that I have only seen in old movies, which to me, adds a great deal of importance to the preservation of any material that gives us a sense of what it was like many years ago.

-To find out what really happened, it is possible to find archived newspapers and municiple documents going back a long time, quite often the fodder for many history books.
+To find out what really happened, it is possible to find archived newspapers and municipal documents going back a long time, quite often the fodder for many history books.

 This is how we think the wild west was, at times quite a dangerous place to be.
-But, in the main, it was probably a lot more mundane, just trying to make a living off the land, the battling kthe vagaries of weather, fighting off all manner of hazards, both predators and human, or trying to eventually eke out a living after a gold strike brought thousands of would be prospectors.
+But, in the main, it was probably a lot more mundane, just trying to make a living off the land, battling the vagaries of weather, fighting off all manner of hazards, both predators and humans, or trying to eventually eke out a living after a gold strike brought thousands of would-be prospectors.

 Towns came and went, mines came and went, each leaving the ghosts of their people and buildings behind.

-As for my story, it’s probably going to be an amalgum of everything I’ve read or seen, but with my own spin.
+As for my story, it’s probably going to be an amalgam of everything I’ve read or seen, but with my own spin.

-So, the story so far – Our hero is away of a driving tour and had come to a covered bridge.
+So, the story so far – Our hero is away on a driving tour and had come to a covered bridge.

 The thought that it might be a portal does cross his mind, but not being a believer, crosses it.
 Then, after a few miles comes across what seems to be a deserted, or ghost, town.
 But, it’s not deserted, the car’s gone and in its place, a horse.